th7mo/th7mo.com/markdown-workflow.md

 Using an asterisk (`*`) symbol is discouraged because it is also used for making text bold or italic.
 Using an addition (`+`) symbol is discouraged because it takes more effort to type on most keyboards and is not an intuitive symbol.

-Prefix a list item with a number and a period (`1.`) to make it an ordered list.
+Prefix a list item with a number and a period (`.`) to make it an ordered list:

 ```md
 1. item